-Figure 8.18 A Comparison of Roughly Five Years of Stock Price Change-Google (GOOG) versus Microsoft (MSFT)
+Figure 14.14 A Comparison of Roughly Five Years of Stock Price Change-Google (GOOG) versus Microsoft (MSFT)

 For big firms like Microsoft and Google, pushing stock price north requires not just new markets, but billion-dollar ones.
-Adding even one hundred million dollars in new revenues doesn't do much for firms bringing in twenty-one billion dollars and fifty-one billion dollars a year, respectively.
-That's why you see Microsoft swinging for the fences, investing in the uncertain, but potentially gargantuan markets of video games, mobile phone software, cloud computing (see Chapter 10 "Software in Flux: Partly Cloudy and Sometimes Free"), music and video, and of course, search and everything else that fuels online ad revenue.
+Adding even \$100 million in new revenues doesn't do much for firms bringing in \$24 billion and \$58 billion a year, respectively.
+That's why you see Microsoft swinging for the fences, investing in the uncertain, but potentially gargantuan markets of video games, mobile phone software, cloud computing (see ), music and video, and of course, search and everything else that fuels online ad revenue.

-Search: Google Rules, But It Ain't Over
+Search: Google Rules, but It Ain't Over